odicforcesounds/The-Challenge/docs/README.md

 4. Monkey English is not so good, then maybe Monkey should translate all to Portuguese.
 Therefor text content become better.
 5. [Youtube](./yt/README.md)  content must be extracted and included in site.
 New domain? ???.odicforcesounds.com .. if website content is in Portuguese, then videos can be included in art.domain (static)
 6. The propose of using Angular was to learn JavaScript.
 Monkey didn't learn any JavaScript but how to include pages in routes.
 Monkey should improve v.domain, while Monkey can try to build a pure vanilla-javascript from scratch.
-    - Monkey knows the God of Web is [Mr.JSON](https://odicforcesounds.bandcamp.com/track/mr-json)
+    - Monkey knows God of Web is [JSON](https://odicforcesounds.bandcamp.com/track/mr-json)
     - Extract Youtube Videos IDs (from playlist - organized)
     - Extract Bandcamp Music Tracks IDs (from each album)
     - Images can have their own repository or elsewhere..